 - A skewer or bamboo stick

-Step 1: Use a double boiler to melt your paraffin wax.
-If you don’t have a double boiler put a pan half-filled with water to boil on the stove.
-Once it’s boiling, turn down the heat so it is only simmering and place a metal or heat proof glass bowl on the rim of the pan so that the base is only just touching the water.
+- Use a double boiler to melt your paraffin wax.
+If you don't have a double boiler put a pan half-filled with water to boil on the stove.
+Once it’s boiling, turn down the heat so it is only simmering and place a metal or heatproof glass bowl on the rim of the pan so that the base is only just touching the water.

 So you’ve seen me use a metal mold, but I’m sure you’ve also seen molds made from lots of different materials available to buy online and at your local craft stores.
 Besides metal, the most widely used molds are made of plastic or silicone, and you’ll want to make use of these for different reasons.

-Plastic candle molds are by far the cheapest variants available.
-If you’re completely new to making your own candles and don’t want to dump too much money into a hobby you might not commit to, plastic is definitely a good place to start.
+Plastic molds are by far the cheapest variants available.
+If you’re completely new to this craft and don’t want to dump too much money into a hobby you might not commit to, plastic is definitely a good place to start.

 Plastic molds are also good for getting more interesting shapes.
 Pyramids, orbs and all different weird and wonderful shapes can be made with plastic molds.
 Although you could source some of these in metal, you will not find the same breadth of variety as you will with plastic molds.

 However, plastic molds are not the best if you’re looking for a top quality product.
-Plastic molds are far more likely to leave a mottled or scuffed appearance on the surface of the candle.
+Plastic molds are far more likely to leave a mottled or scuffed appearance on the surface.
 It happens to me all the time, so don’t worry.
-Also, they will scratch on the inside much more readily than metal, meaning you could be left with impressions on the surface of the candle.
+Also, they will scratch on the inside much more readily than metal, meaning you could be left with impressions on the surface.

-Silicone candle molds are super popular right now for candle making!
+Silicone molds are super popular right now!
 Not only are they useful for this, but they are great soap or cake molds as well, making them wonderfully versatile.
-Because of the flexible nature of a silicone mold, its chief use is to get creative and innovative candle shapes that just wouldn’t work with a ridged mold.
+Because of the flexible nature of a silicone mold, its chief use is to get creative and innovative shapes that just wouldn’t work with a rigid mold.
 Although you can get some interesting shapes with plastic, silicone pushes the boundaries even further.

 However there is a but.
 I would suggest getting yourself well acquainted with plastic and metal molds before moving on to silicone, as I would consider silicone to be advanced practice.
 We’ve considered doing a whole post about how to use silicone molds, but we’ll come back to this another time.